 The Oyster card is a smart card that you can top up with credit to pay for travel on buses, the Tube, trams, the Docklands Light Railway (DLR), London Overground, and most National Rail services in London.

 You can get an Oyster card at Tube station ticket machines, Oyster Ticket Stops, and London Travel Information Centres.
+You can check the TFL website for information on transportation costs or use the fare finder to enter the name of any two stations to get the fare.

 2. Credict Card(Contactless Payment)